Welcome to our curriculum page. For more information, please choose from the following options:

 Please click on the headings below for more information:

 Children at Keyworth develop their speaking and listening skills across the curriculum.
-We use discussion and drama as a means of providing the children with thought provoking stimuli aimed at encouraging high level thinking and engagement.
-We follow and adapt Dramatic Progress in Literacy and Literacy Tree units where the children are immersed in a text and rehearse their writing through talk and performance.
+We use Philosophy for Children as a means of providing the children with thought provoking stimuli aimed at encouraging high level thinking and engagement.
+We follow and adapt Dramatic Progress in Literacy units where the children are immersed in a text and rehearse their writing through talk and performance.

 At Keyworth, we use the National Curriculum as a basis for planning our lessons.
 Lessons are taught through the use of high quality texts which are often linked to the half-termly topic.
 The teaching sequence begins with the immersion of the children within the text through the use of an engaging starting point, drama, speaking and listening activities, and gathering initial ideas.
-Grammar objectives are then taught and developed in the context of the text with the children then applying these skills by writing a variety of different text types, grammar is also taught discretly.
+Word and sentence level skills are then taught and developed in the context of the text with the children then applying these skills by writing a variety of different text types.
 This includes through teacher modelling, supported and shared writing, and task-led independent writing.
-At the end of each unit, children are given the opportunity to use the taught structures and skills by producing their own piece of independent writing.
+Throughout the unit there are planned opportunities for the children to produce independent pieces of writing as a means of applying their taught skills and developing their creativity.

-In Early Years and KS1, spelling is embedded with the phonics that the children are taught.
-Additionally, the children learn spelling patterns and rules through high quality texts during their English lessons and through the “No Nonsense Spelling Scheme”.
-In KS2, we have introduced a ‘Spelling Bee’ where the children are taught different spelling patterns and rules weekly.
-These are modelled through common words related to each spelling pattern with the children then having to apply the spelling rules to unknown words.
-Children who regularly perform well at applying the spelling rules then compete in the Spelling Bee Finals.
+In Early Years and KS1, spelling is embedded within phonics lessons, as well as taught discretely in English lessons.
+Additionally, the children learn spelling patterns and rules through high quality texts during their English lessons.
+In KS2 we have introduced a ‘Spelling Bee’ where the children are taught different spelling patterns and rules weekly.
+These are modelled through common words related to each spelling pattern with the children then having to apply the spelling rules to known words which are sent home as homework and to unknown words that have not been shared with the children.
+Common exception words are also identified and explored.

-Handwriting is taught using the Letter-join Handwriting Scheme.
-In Early Years and KS1 handwriting is taught alongside phonics, while in KS2 handwriting is embedded alongside word level work.
+Handwriting is taught several times each week for a period of 10 to 15 minutes using the Letter-join Handwriting Scheme.
+In Early Years and KS1 handwriting is taught alongside phonics, while in KS2 handwriting is embedded alongside word level work and spellings.
 Click on the link below to access the Letter-join Scheme.
+Letter-join

 With the new National Curriculum, we are keenly focussed on the development of our children’s arithmetic strategies in Maths from Nursery to Year 6.
 Our new Maths home learning scheme is geared towards encouraging the children of Keyworth to practise their number facts at home and then apply them to problem solving activities in and out of the classroom.
 Application skills development is embedded in our approach to Maths from the Foundation Stage upwards.
 By accommodating different learning styles we foster independent learners who are confident using a variety of methods when calculating.
 Our streamed system enables us to target individuals and support children with different needs.
 Contextualised learning in both Key Stage 1 & 2 ensures that our children are engaged and can make connections with everyday scenarios that require a Mathematical perspective; thus cementing the importance of developing their Maths skills.
 We have adopted a progressive mentality to Maths and believe that children should build consistently on their knowledge and skills.
 As a result there is a common thread to how Maths is taught from Nursery to Year 6, which ultimately ensures our children leave Keyworth as confident and curious Mathematicians.